 How much to retire in Thailand?

-Meet the financial requirements of 800,000 THB deposited into a Thai bank account or a 65,000 THB minimum monthly income.
+You will need to meet the financial requirements of 800,000 THB deposited into a Thai bank account or a 65,000 THB minimum monthly income.
 A combination of the two can also be accepted.

 What is the best place to retire in Thailand?